Colleges by Location

 Student Organizations

-The number of student organizations and groups with open membership at this school is 50.
-Interested in media and communication?
-Hood College publishes its own newspaper and has its own radio station.
+There are 50 student organizations and groups with open membership at this school.
+There is a drama club you can join if acting is something that interests you.
+For students looking to explore media and communication, Hood College publishes its own newspaper and has its own radio station.

 Student Services

-Hood College offers a number of services crucial for a pleasant and secure life on campus.
+At Hood College, there are many amenities required for a pleasant and safe life on campus.

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-There are electronically operated dormitory entrances.
-There is a security patrol that operates around the clock.
-The late-night transport/escort service is available.
+24/7 emergency phone and alarm devices are available.
+The school has electronically operated dormitory entrances.
+There is a security patrol that operates 24 hours a day.
+The transport/escort service operates during late hours.

-There is a medical clinic with personal/psychological counseling.
-All in all, campus life at Hood College is rich and vibrant and provides everything most students need.
+There is a health clinic with personal/psychological counseling.
+All in all, campus life at Hood College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services